• Français (FR)

 It's a sunny, bright morning in Cannes.
 The race village is crowded with sailors and fans but the wind is very light so the race committee decided to hoist the postponement flag for some time.
 The weather forecast is for a breeze getting stronger with the passing hours.
 In the early afternoon it should become a good southerly of a dozen knots: ideal conditions for the Dragons and the 5.5 Metres to end their series in style with two or three races in the gulf Juan.
 This southerly breeze should accompany the Classics on the coastal course set off Cannes and the Lérins islands, thanks to the high pressure system over Switzerland and extending to the Côte d’Azur.

-Quai Saint Pierre et quai Laubœuf (parking facile)
+Quai Saint Pierre and quai Laubœuf (parking nearby)

 • Where to watch the yachts?